What is BeOS?

 At the time, this was fairly innovative as similar web-devices

-systems eventually died off in favor of the inferior quality of
+family of systems eventually died off in favor of the inferior

 Because some systems still run no-longer-supported BeOS,